mohmednasr/TSPheuristic/README.md

 # TSPheuristic
-Implemented heuristics algorithms to solve Travel Sales Problem
+Implemented heuristics algorithms to solve Travel Salesman Problem

-This file contains the implementation of three algorithms (Nearest Neighbour Heuristic, Extend Nearest Neighbour Heuristic, and Greedy Heuristic)  to solve the Traveling Sales Problem.
+This file contains the implementation of three algorithms (Nearest Neighbour Heuristic, Extend Nearest Neighbour Heuristic, and Greedy Heuristic)  to solve the Traveling Salesman Problem.

 The implementation of Nearest Neighbour Heuristic on the file "NNH.cpp" The implementation of Extend Nearest Neighbour Heuristic on the file "ENNH.cpp"